 "The experts I consult with don't say that," she explained.
 "We want to create some upward pressure that sends a very clear signal to the supreme leader and to Ahmadinejad and others, that going forward on nuclear weapons is not a free choice for Iran.
 And the very idea that they would translate into action some of the most outlandish comments that have been made by some of the Iranian leaders, and even contemplate wiping Israel off the face of the world, means that we've got to make it clear to them that will not go without massive retaliation."

-Clinton has spoke out recently on the need to extend America's nuclear deterrent to other countries in the middle east.
-When asked who would fall under that "nuclear umbrella", Clinton explained "the theory that I'm putting forth is, we have to prevent Iran from getting a nuclear weapon.
+Clinton has spoken out recently on the need to extend America's nuclear deterrent to other countries in the Middle East.
+When asked who would fall under that "nuclear umbrella," Clinton said, "The theory that I'm putting forth is we have to prevent Iran from getting a nuclear weapon.
 We have to prevent the proliferation of nuclear weapons throughout the region, because I'm not so concerned about them falling into the hands of states, which is bad enough, as I am about falling into the hands of terrorists."

 The Democratic nominee also discussed the possibility of a nuclear arms race.